 - Submit an Intra-Round Bid for both the North and South LAs, no live bids, and exit the auction; or

-- Submit nothing, and drop out of the auction.
+- Submit nothing, and drop out of the bidding.

-BOEM will not consider intra-round bids for the purpose of determining whether to increase the asking price for a particular LA or to end the auction.
-Also, BOEM will not count or share with bidders between rounds the number of intra-round bids received for each LA.
+BOEM will not consider the presence of Intra-Round Bids for the purpose of determining whether to increase the asking price for a particular LA or to end the auction.
+Also, BOEM will not count or share with bidders between rounds the number of Intra-Round Bids received for each LA.

 Determining Provisional Winners

 After the bidding ends, BOEM will determine the provisionally winning bids in accordance with the process described in this section.
 This process consists of two stages: Stage 1 and Stage 2, which are described herein.
 Once the auction itself ends, nothing further is required of bidders within or between Stages 1 and 2.
-In practice, the stages of the process will take place as part of the solution algorithm for analyzing the monetary and credit portion of the bids, determining provisional winners, finding the LAs won by the provisional winners, and calculating the applicable bid prices to be paid by the winners for the LAs they won.
+[In practice, the stages of the process will be determined by the auction software, which will analyze the monetary and credit portion of the bids, determine provisional winners, find the LAs won by the provisional winners, and calculate the applicable bid prices to be paid by the winners for the LAs they won.]
 This evaluation will be reviewed, checked and validated by the panel.
 The determination of provisional winners, in both stages, will be based on the two auction variables, as well as on a bidder's adherence to the rules of the auction, and the absence of conduct detrimental to the integrity of the competitive auction.

 Live bids submitted in the final round of the auction are Qualified Bids.
-In Stage 1, a bidder with a Qualified Bid is provisionally assured of winning the LA(s) included in its final round bid, regardless of any other prior-to-final round live bids or Intra-Round Bids in any round.
-If both LAs are awarded to bidders in Stage 1, the second award stage is not necessary.
-If the North LA or the South LA received a bid but was not awarded in Stage 1 because no live bids were received in the final round of the auction, BOEM will proceed to Stage 2 to award the leases.
+Live bids submitted before the final round and any Intra-Round Bids submitted in any round of the auction are Contingent Bids.
+In Stage 1, a bidder with a Qualified Bid is provisionally assured of winning the LA(s) included in its final round bid, regardless of any other Contingent Bids.
+If both LAs receive live bids in the final round, they are awarded to bidders in Stage 1, and the second award stage is not necessary.
+If either the North LA or the South LA received a Contingent Bid but not a Qualified Bid, BOEM will proceed to Stage 2 to award the leases.

 Following the auction, all winning bidders must pay the price associated with their winning bids, which may consist of cash and non-monetary credits or just cash.

-Under certain circumstances, different combinations of contingent bids may result in the same total As-Bid price.
+Under certain circumstances, different combinations of Contingent Bids from two or more bidders may result in the same total As-Bid price.
 In such cases, BOEM will resolve the resulting tie with a random drawing.

-The panel will review the non-monetary package submitted by each bidder, and determine whether bidders have established that they are qualified to receive a credit, and the percentage at which that credit will apply, based on the definitional information of a PPA and an OREC application, as described herein.
+The panel will review the non-monetary package submitted by each bidder, and, based on the criteria of a PPA or Maryland OREC Order as provided in this FSN, determine whether bidders have established that they are qualified to receive a credit and the percentage at which that credit will apply.
 If the panel determines that no bidder has qualified for a non-monetary factor, the auction will proceed with each bidder registered with no imputed credit.